 Moffat Beach's most prominent landmark is the headland, around which numerous holiday apartments are clustered.
 A local shopping centre is nearby.
 There is swimming in the protected Tooway Creek (Lake), which is the northern boundary of Moffat Beach.
 The small suburb of Shelly Beach is between Moffat Beach and most of the coastline, and there is an industrial area next to the golf course.
 Houses vary in age, from Queenslanders to low-set, and about 70% of the dwellings are detached.
 Prices are less than in Shelly Beach.

-In 2006 Moffat Beach's census population was 2565, and the median age of residents was 42 compared with 37 for Australia.
+At the 2011 census the median age of residents was 43 compared with 37 for Australia.